 Frequently asked questions about ABA therapy for Autism

 ABA therapy works on the principles of Applied Behavior Analysis.
-That means we provide therapy one-on-one, with a strong, ongoing emphasis on “pairing” the child with one dedicated therapist so that they develop a secure, long term relationship.
-We use ABA therapy methods are data-driven, meaning that they are highly individualized to fit with the needs of each child on a case-by-case basis.
+That means that therapy is one-on-one, with a strong, ongoing emphasis on “pairing” the child with one dedicated therapist so that they develop a secure, long term relationship.
+ABA therapy methods are data-driven, meaning that they are highly individualized to fit with the needs of each child on a case-by-case basis.

 A Registered Behavior Technician (RBT®) is a paraprofessional certification in behavior analysis.
-All of our RBTs have undergone 40 hours of training, taken and passed an exam, and must renew their certification annually.
+All RBTs have undergone 40 hours of training, taken and passed an exam, and must renew their certification annually.

 Board Certified Assistant Behavior Analysts (BCaBA®) possess an undergraduate-level certification in behavior analysis.
 BCaBAs are required to complete continuing education and apply for recertification every two years.